 Cost is another significant difference between electric bikes and electric scooters.
 Electric bikes can range in price from a few hundred dollars to several thousand dollars, depending on the quality and features of the bike.
 Electric scooters, on the other hand, are generally less expensive, with most models priced between $300 and $800.

-Finally, the riding experience of an electric bike and an electric scooter can also differ.
+Finally, the riding experience of an electric bike and a scooter can also differ.
 Electric bikes offer a more traditional cycling experience, with the added benefit of the electric motor for assistance when needed.
 They are generally more stable and comfortable to ride, especially for longer distances.
-Electric scooters, on the other hand, can be less stable and less comfortable to ride, especially at higher speeds or over rough terrain.
+Electric scooters, on the other hand, can be less durable and less comfortable to ride, especially at higher speeds or over rough terrain.

 Electric scooters are often subject to even more regulations than electric bikes.
 In some areas, they are not allowed on public roads or sidewalks and can only be ridden on private property.
-Some cities require riders to wear helmets and follow specific rules of the road.
+Some cities require riders to wear helmets and follow specific road rules.

-In conclusion, both electric bikes and electric scooters offer eco-friendly transportation options with their own unique benefits and drawbacks.
-Electric bikes are faster, have a longer range, and are more versatile, while electric scooters are lighter, more compact, and easier to operate.
-Electric scooters are less expensive and more compact, but may not be as comfortable or stable to ride.
+In conclusion, both electric bikes and electric scooters offer eco-friendly transportation options with their unique benefits and drawbacks.
+Electric bikes are faster, have a more extended range, and are more versatile, while electric scooters are lighter, more compact, and easier to operate.
+Electric scooters are less expensive and close but may need to be more comfortable and stable to ride.
 Ultimately, the choice between an electric bike and an electric scooter depends on your individual needs and preferences.